asavinante/phys215/README.md

 - [ ] exercise 5.4
 - [ ] exercise 5.5

 Also included are the Python files for the modules thinkplot and thinkstats2 from the official Github repository for [ThinkStats2](https://github.com/AllenDowney/ThinkStats2).
-The provided modules were unmodified and were only used for the exercises.
+The provided modules were unmodified and were only included in case installation of the said modules are not possible.
+In any case, installation of the said modules may be done using the instructions provided [here](https://pypi.org/project/thinkx/).